-Here are my criteria for a great garden and a great garden doesn’t have to have all of these to make it wonderful.
-I give a bouquet for each of these, 5 bouquets is a fabulous garden.
+Here are my criteria for a great garden.
+A great garden doesn’t have to have all of these to make it wonderful but when it does it will be a fabulous experience.
+I give a bouquet for each of these.

-- Location–there is a great view, a superb destination and geographically interesting
+Location–there is a great view, and arriving there is a superb destination.
+The place is geographically interesting and exciting.

-- Design moves you thru the garden, the hardscape, the seating, the surprises you discover
+Design moves you through the garden, the hardscape, the seating, the surprises you discover around the bend

-Then Alain Barton, head gardener of Versailles believes a really great garden inspires romance and I love this idea, hope you do too.
+Alain Barton, gardener at Versailles for over 30 years and eventually head gardener, believes a really great garden inspires romance and I love this idea, hope you do too.

 If you are ready to travel to gardens, here are my go-to resources to help you find these amazing places:

 If you belong to your local botanic garden, check to see if they participate in the AHS Reciprocal Membership program.
 If so, your membership will give you free entrance to over 300 gardens throughout North America.
 This includes such well-known gardens as the New York Botanical, Missouri Botanical, Los Angeles, Chicago and many more.

 I Love Gardens http://www.ilovegardens.com is a state by state guide of all gardens known within each state.
 You will find name, address, a brief description and link to the garden website.
 This site also lists the gardens of Ireland.

 The Garden Guide’s Garden Finder site is based in the United Kingdom and lists gardens from 66 countries around the world.
-It provides a remarkable finder feature that allows you to search for gardens in the vicinity of your destination.
 The site includes descriptions, reviews, and garden web links to allow you to research the destination. http://www.gardenvisit.com/gardens

 Garden Search: Your gateway to the world’s botanic gardens, Botanic Gardens Conservation International Garden Search Lists gardens in over 100 countries